 He grabbed the mic and started talking about me, and the promoter surprised me with an 8 x 10 of me and him when I was a kid, and at the end of London’s speech, he picked up the picture and said, ‘Can you sign this for me?’
 It went full circle for me.
 I asked him for his autograph 8 years ago and now he’s asking me for mine.
 I was borderline in tears; my girlfriend was in tears.

 As a former tag team champion, was there any other matches that stand out?

 It’s interesting that you noted the use of Singapore canes.
-One place you had the opportunity to work was under someone that was synonymous for using them, Tommy Dreamer at House of Hardcore?
+One place Anthony Greene had the opportunity to work was under someone that was synonymous with using them, Tommy Dreamer at House of Hardcore?
 How was that experience?

-How did you calm the nerves and focus on what was going to happen in the ring in front of this crowd?
+How did you calm the nerves?
+How did you focus on what was going to happen in the ring in front of this crowd?

-Honestly, once I parked the car, I totally forgot the car was wrecked.
+Anthony Greene: Honestly, once I parked the car, I totally forgot the car was wrecked.
 That was an issue for another day.
 I was literally doing bucket list stuff.
 I completely forgot about the car.
 Now in terms of the match, I was going ballistic.
-This show had the Hardy Boyz versus the Young Bucks, Austin Aries versus Drew McIntyre, the Dudley Boyz versus Harry Smith and Lance Hoyt.
+This show had the Hardy Boyz versus the Young Bucks.
+It had Austin Aries versus Drew McIntyre and the Dudley Boyz versus Harry Smith and Lance Hoyt.
 It was just filled with superstars, and then there is our match.
 The best way is to describe our match is everyone involved was extremely talented.
 It was myself, Ben Ortiz and Vic Delicious against Team Tremendous and Little Guido.

-Was there anything you would like to promote, make fans aware or how they can connect with you?
+Was there anything you would like to promote, make fans aware or how they can connect with Anthony Greene?